rainerregan/mypluralize/README.md

+# Installation
+`npm install helloworldnodejs`

+# Methods
+1. printMsg()
+it will print the hello world message on the console.

 # How to run my code:

 i'll show you how to run my code in your computer using command prompt.